Clackroe/DimensionalEngine/README.md

 - Built-in PBR material generation with realistic lighting for sprites.
 - Editor tools for quick material customization.

-Currently, nothing is too unique about anything I am doing in this repository.
-However, I would like for it to eventually support a unique system of utilizing 2D sprites in a 3D world.
-I want to develop a system that can:
-- Generate a mesh from a 2D sprite
-- Automatically generate a PBR material for the sprite to support being lit "realistically"
-- Provide a tool to modify and customize the material simply and efficiently in-editor

 I have always liked the look of games that incorporate 2D sprites/characters into a 3D world.
 As far as I know, there is not an engine that supports integrating these sprites into a PBR renderer directly.
 Of course it is possible in other engines, but I would like to provide tools to quickly and easily support this out of the box.

 # General Architecture